 Opt for breathable linen

 Dress your bed with breathable fabrics, such as cotton and flannelette, for a more comfortable sleep.
 In addition to helping regulate your temperature through the night, they help avoid dampness that can bring on mould and related allergies.
 For extra protection against allergies and asthma triggers, choose an A.H.
 Beard mattress.
-They are approved by the National Asthma Council Australia and Respiratory Foundation of New Zealand’s Sensitive Choice program, as they provide long term protect against dust mites, mould and bacteria, so you can breathe and sleep easy.
+They are approved by the National Asthma Council’s Sensitive Choice program, as they provide long term protect against dust mites, mould and bacteria, so you can breathe and sleep easy.